rimpi1612/pandas-portfolio/README.md

 ### Create a Custom Portfolio

 Harold is ecstatic that you were able to help him prove that the algorithmic trading portfolios are doing so well compared to the market and whales portfolios.
-However, now you are wondering whether you can choose your own portfolio that performs just as well as the algorithmic portfolios.
+However, now we are wondering whether we can choose our own portfolio that performs just as well as the algorithmic portfolios.
 Investigate by doing the following:

-1. Visit [Google Sheets](https://docs.google.com/spreadsheets/) and use the built-in Google Finance function to choose 3-5 stocks for your portfolio.
+1. Visit [Google Sheets](https://docs.google.com/spreadsheets/) and use the built-in Google Finance function to choose 3-5 stocks for our portfolio.

 2. Download the data as CSV files and calculate the portfolio returns.

-3. Calculate the weighted returns for your portfolio, assuming equal number of shares per stock.
+3. Calculate the weighted returns for our portfolio, assuming equal number of shares per stock.

-4. Add your portfolio returns to the DataFrame with the other portfolios.
+4. Add our portfolio returns to the DataFrame with the other portfolios.

 5. Run the following analyses: